 In her first appearance, it was unclear what Princess Cadence was Princess of (considering that she had worked as Twilight Sparkle's babysitter in the past, clearly royal duties were not her first priority).
 However, in season 3, she becomes the ruler of the Crystal Empire (which had been phased out of existence for about a thousand years due to a curse).
 Her special ability is to induce and rekindle love in ponies.

-And the newest princess is none other then Twilight Sparkle, the main protagonist.
+And the newest princess as of season 3 is none other than Twilight Sparkle, the main protagonist.
 Given that her ability is Magic, she now possibly doubles as The Archmage of Equestria.

-As an additional note, when we say "ran with it", we mean that almost every single person with the official title of "Princess" not only fits the definition of "Queen", but could more accurately be called "Physical Goddesswho prefers to be called Princess".
+As an additional note, when we say "ran with it", we mean that almost every single person with the official title of "Princess" not only fits the definition of "Queen", but could more accurately be called "Physical Goddesswho prefers to be called Princess" (or "Archmage who prefers etc. etc." in Twilight's case).

 Subverted consistently: Katara's father Hakoda is a tribal chieftain, but not nobility.
 Azula is a princess, but evil and very active.
 Toph is from a noble family, though she dislikes it and is a better fit for the The Big Girl.